 A sexless marriage refers to a marriage where the couple does not have sex.
 We often find people with questions such as: “My husband has lost interest in me sexually”, or “Why is my wife not interested in me sexually?”.
 They draw this conclusion themselves, instead of talking with their partner about their sex life.

 There may be other underlying reasons why someone loses interest in sex, to create sexual desire discrepancy in your relationship.
 Having a sexless marriage can have many possibilities behind its reasoning.
+Here are a few tips on how to get the passion back in your marriage.

 The wife having to please their husbands is a common, unhealthy belief about healthy relationships.
 Likewise, a husband having to please their wife is an equally unhealthy belief.
 Everyone is put under pressure by these myths that a dutiful partner must satisfy their loved one at all costs.
 While it is important for partners to both give as well as receive pleasure during sexual activities, this mindset can be extremely harmful.